CHAPTER THIRTY—CONDITIONS

 Sesame hesitated.

-“Okay,” Sesame said, very quietly.
+“I will hold you to that,” Sesame said, very quietly.
 Finally, a virtual window sprang up on the computer screen, revealing a bright hallway through a clear plastic barrier.
 Sesame’s post-transfer box, Richard realized.
 It was being carried somewhere, by James, presumably, but in Sesame’s memory, the robotic mouse only had attention for what lay ahead.

 Their journey came to an end at an open door.
 They heard a knock on the door, and James’ voice spoke up, Dr. Benson?